Teaser Trailer Released For Scarlet Hood and the Wicked Wood

 Fury Unleashed

-Fury Unleashed doesn’t do anything radically different for a platform shooter, but the rogue-lite elements and combo heavy gameplay makes it a blast to play.
+Fury Unleashed doesn’t do anything radically different for a platform shooter, but the rogue-lite elements and combo-heavy gameplay make it a blast to play.
 It’s also very addictive and offers a lot more replay value than typical 2D platform shooters.
-We would have liked to see more variety when it came to the environments, but the impressive amount of bosses and enemies make up for this.
-All in all, this is a great game that shouldn’t be missed if you are a fan of the genre.
+We would have liked to see more variety in the environments, but the impressive number of bosses and enemies make up for this.
+Overall, this is a great game that shouldn’t be missed if you are a fan of the genre.

 Gameplay: Fast-paced and very addictive.